 Federal and State Taxes for LLCs

-However, depending on which state your business operates out of, you might have to pay an annual state tax.
+However, depending on your state, you might have to pay an annual state tax for your business, or some other state-specific fee.
 Some states call this a franchise tax, which is typically known as “the cost of doing business” in a state.
-Other states might charge a renewal fee or registration fee to keep your LLC current, though this isn’t technically a tax.
+Other states charge a renewal fee or registration fee as part of your annual report filings to keep your LLC officially registered and in compliance with state regulatory authorities, although this isn’t technically a tax.

 Taxes for Single-Member LLCs

-If your small business has only one owner, it will be taxed as a sole proprietorship or pass-through entity (see above).
-You won’t owe any taxes on your LLC directly, but instead will report your profits and losses on your personal tax return.
-This goes on Schedule C of your 1040 Form on your tax return.
+If your LLC has only one owner, it will be taxed as a sole proprietorship or pass-through entity (see above).
+Your LLC won’t owe any federal income taxes directly, but instead, the business’s profits (or losses) will be “passed through” to your personal individual tax return and will be taxed in the same way as if you were a sole proprietor.
+Your LLC’s business income and business expenses get reported to the IRS on Schedule C of the 1040 Form on your tax return.

 Taxes for Multi-Member LLCs

-No matter how many owners your LLC has, if you have more than one you’ll be taxed as a partnership.
-Like single-member LLCs, this is a situation in which the business doesn’t pay any taxes itself.
-Instead, each owner of the LLC pays taxes on their share of the profits on their individual tax returns.
+If your LLC has more than one owner, the business will be taxed as a partnership.
+Similar to single-member LLCs, this situation means that the business (LLC) doesn’t pay taxes itself.
+Instead, each member/owner of the LLC pays taxes on their share of the profits that are reported on their individual tax returns.

-In a partnership, you’ll need to file a Form 1065 with the IRS, which ensures each owner is accurately reporting their income.
-Each owner also needs to submit a Schedule K-1, which reports each partner’s share of income, credits, and deductions.
-The income reported on one’s Schedule K-1 form is on their Schedule E and Form 1040.
+In a partnership, the business will need to file a Form 1065 with the IRS, which ensures that each owner is accurately reporting their income.
+Each owner also needs to submit a Schedule K-1, which reports each partner’s share of income, credits and deductions.
+The income reported on each partner’s Schedule K-1 form is also recorded on their Schedule E and Form 1040.

-The caveat here is if you elect to be taxed as a corporation, as mentioned above.
+If you don’t want your LLC’s income to be taxed as a partnership, you can elect to be taxed as a corporation, as mentioned above.
 In this case, you’ll need to file a Form 1120.

 Paying Estimated Taxes and Self-Employment Taxes

-If your LLC isn’t a taxed as a corporation, you’re considered self-employed.
-This means you’ll need to pay estimated self-employment taxes.
-These are due each quarter, and you’ll need to pay at both the federal and state level (if applicable).
+If your LLC is not taxed as a corporation (and is therefore not paying you a salary), you’re considered “self-employed” for tax purposes.
+This means you’ll need to pay estimated self-employment taxes, which are due each quarter, and you’ll need to make estimated income tax payments at both the federal and state level (if applicable).